LabTranslationalArchitectomics/expressyouRcell/README.md

 ```

 ## 2) Create the gene-localization table
-This step can be skipped if you provide your own table with information on the localization of genes within the cellular compartments and organelles.
+This step can be skipped if you want to use your own table with information on the localization of genes within the cellular compartments and organelles.
 If you provide your own table, this must contain two columns: one with gene names (named exactly "gene_symbol") and one with the associated information of the localization of that gene within the cell (named exactly subcell_struct).

 Otherwise, you can create the gene-localization table with the map_gene_localization function provided within expressyouRcell.
 As far as now, the annotation is working only for mouse.